Storage

 we use the term object instead of file to emphasize some differences:

 • objects are immutable.
-We may not edit and save an object.
+We may not edit an object.
 We must create a new, distinct object.
-This is distinct from files that are writable and may change over time.
-We may overwrite an object with an object of the same name.
+This is different from files that are writable and may change over time.
+We can technically have a similar outcome by creating a new object and storing it with the same name.
 In that case, we may describe it as a new generation.

 • objects live in a single, flat container, whereas files usually live in a vertical hierarchy of directories.
 The flat layout allows to split up objects on different machines, which makes it easier for provider to accommodate large storage needs.